top of page

 IN JAPAN'S RYUKYU ISLANDS

-ethnography which explores the mind of the islanders, their relationship with the natural world, their social relationships, and the rituals which represent and give expression to these relationships.
-This book is based on extensive original research, and includes participant observation.
-Village priestesses in the southern Ryukyu Islands verbalize a sense of connectedness with the landscape through their prayers.
+Despite their small area, the southern islands of Japan can be seen as stepping stones towards a more nuanced view of cultural osmosis between Japan and the outside world.
+Integral to this viewpoint is a comprehensive understanding of the inhabitants of these islands, including their culture, beliefs, and mores.
+Nature, Ritual, and Society in Japan's Ryukyu Islands contains original ethnography that explores the minds of the islanders, their relationship with the natural world, their social relationships, and the rituals that represent and give expression to these relationships.
+This book is based on extensive original research and includes participant observation.
+Village priestesses in the southern Ryukyu Islands convey a sense of connection to the landscape through their prayers.
 Rather than interpreting this oratory as an example of symbolic or metaphoric construction, however, the author guides the reader toward a more concrete experience of the effect induced by the ornate words.
 This approach allows the authentic voices of the Ryukyu Island worlds to speak for themselves, and also sets the work in the wider context of anthropology, Japanese studies, and Pacific island studies.
-This book strings together issues of mind, society and nature and captures the exact moments when impressionistic views of nature are composed into stylized utterances.
-This study will be of great interest to the general anthropological
+This book strings together issues of mind, society, and nature and captures the exact moments when impressionistic views of nature are composed into stylized utterances.
+This study will be of great interest to the general anthropological readership interested in theoretical advances through fieldwork, as well as to Asian studies scholars.

 Hard copies of Goddesses, Priestesses, and Sisters are available per postal shipment.
-If you would like to get in touch with Arne Røkkum, please send an email to arnero@uio.no.
+If you would like to get in touch with Arne Røkkum, please send an email to arnero[at]uio.no.
 He will get back to you as soon as possible.